Transfer Credit FAQ

 Students who do not meet the 3.25 gpa requirement may apply for an overload by submitting a petition for an academic exception with their request for permission to overload.

 According to University policy, all lab and language courses must be completed in an in-person classroom setting.
 No hybrid or online courses will be accepted for transfer.
-However, you may petition to have this catalog ruling waived.
-Keep in mind that the World Languages Department requires that online language courses must be taken synchronously as opposed to asynchronously.
+You are able to complete the "classroom" portion of a science course online if the lab portion of the class is in-person.

 If you have submitted a Transfer of Credit request form and been approved to transfer a science class/lab or a second language course which is taught in an in-person format, you will need to provide verification that the course was taught in person.
 To do so, you should complete the top portion of the verification form and ask that the Registrar where you took the course complete the second portion of the form and return it to the Illinois Wesleyan Registrar’s Office.